Tangoe/Mobile-Procurement-API-Documentation/tutorials/move/index.md

 ## Authentication

-This API uses the OAuth2 standard for authentication.
+This API uses the OAuth 2 standard for authentication.
 Specifically, it supports two grant types: *Implicit* and *Resource Owner Password Credentials*.
 For details regarding how to use this standard to authenticate when making your API calls, please refer to the  [Security and Authentication]({{site.url}}/concepts/security/) page.

 <br />